amirmahdiansaripour/Sentiment-Analysis-with-Attention-and-LSTM/README.md

 # Sentiment Analysis with Attention Mechanism and LSTM

-In this project, we design a model for classifying the emotion inside a sentence.
+In this project, we design an attention-based model for classifying the emotion (sentiment) of a sentence.
 The model contains three sub-modules:

 1. **Pre-attention Bidirectional LSTM** having Tx steps.
 Tx is the number of words each sentence has (either padded or truncated).

-2. **Self-attention calculator**, which is a simple neural network computing the attention weights between Pre-attention LSTM outputs.
+2. **Self-attention calculator**, which is a simple MLP (Multi-Layer Perceptron) computing the attention weights between Pre-attention LSTM outputs (word embeddings).

 3. **Post-attention LSTM** having Ty steps.
 Ty is the output's number of words or elements.

-The output of each Post-attention LSTM is passed through a softmax and the predicted word index is obtained.
+The output of each Post-attention LSTM is passed through a softmax and the predicted word index (in this case, the one-hot index of our predicted class) is obtained.

 Here is a schema of our model.
-The left image shows the entire model and the right one shows the self-attention calculator.
+The left image shows the entire model and the right one shows the attention block.

 ![img00](./images/design_0.JPG) | ![img01](./images/design_1.JPG) |
 | --- | --- |